 To begin, take a look at the tools that work well for the Word Connection team.
 Keep in mind that the right tool for one company might not be the right tool for another.

-memoQ Server is a secured server-based computer-assisted translation (C.A.T.) tool that helps our project managers to manage project, also translators optimize efficiency.
-The tool has secure space for storing all the translation data and integrated terminology base and translation memory suggests relevant translations.
-Our translators save time, because they don’t have to translate certain words and phrases over and over.
-For large projects, memoQ also streamlines collaboration between multiple translators.
-All the translators on the same project can see the same terminology stored in the tool and what other people translated in real time.
-We worked with memoQ to localize their Japanese Interface, and it works excellently for our team. memoQ is our main tool.
+memoQ is now our main tool. memoQ Server is a secured, server-based computer-assisted translation (C.A.T.) tool that helps to manage projects, also enabling translators to optimize efficiency.
+The tool has secure space for storing all the translation data while an integrated terminology base and translation memory suggests relevant translations.
+Our translators save time, because they don’t have to translate recurring words and phrases.
+MemoQ also streamlines collaboration between multiple translators for large projects.
+All the translators on a project can in real time, see the same terminology stored in the tool and other people translations.
+We have worked with memoQ to localize their Japanese Interface, and it works every well for our team.

 SDL Trados Studio Professional

-Another translation tool that more and more companies and end users use is memsource.
+Memsource is another translation tool used by more and more companies and end users.
 This web-based translation tool is free of charge for translators and is used widely across the industry.
 Memsource has an easy-to-use interface with an integrated translation memory and terminology base.
-Translators from beginners to advanced use this one-stop tool to streamline their work.
-Memsource also has featured Word Connection on their blog!
+Translators of all levels use this one-stop tool to streamline their work.
+Memsource has also featured Word Connection on their blog!

 How do we use them?

 Now, once you find what tools work for your team, how you use them is key.
-Your entire team, from translators to project managers to the C-suite, needs to become experts.
+Your entire team, from project managers to translators and QA need to become experts.

 Never stop training your team

 Obviously, you want to keep quality high.
 So, training your team from the beginning is highly important.
-All of the translation tools listed above are easy to use and intuitive.
+All of the translation tools listed above are intuitive and easy to use.
 Even so, the Word Connection team regularly holds training sessions to review routine processes and deepen our knowledge.
 Often, you can also take advantage of training sessions at industry events.
-Take our word for it – you will save so much time if you learn and train your staff to leverage the full benefit of your translation tools.
+Take our word for it – you will save so much time if you train your staff to leverage the full benefit of your translation tools.

 If you’re curious about terminology management functions on popular C.A.T. tools, Word Connection’s managing director, Kaori Myatt, will lead a session on the topic at IJET-29 at the end of June.

-Humans control the tools, not the other way around
+People control the tools, not the other way round

-Lastly, “used correctly” means, first of all, used by a human.
-When translation tools help a human do a job better, these machines add value.
-However, trouble comes when humans rely on tools to automate quality translation.
-Machines really only help with efficiency, standardization and organization.
-So, even a high quality translation tool is not a license to hire low-quality translators.
+Lastly, “used correctly” means, first of all, used by a person.
+When translation tools help a person do a job better, these machines add value.
+However, trouble comes when we rely on tools to automate quality translation.
+Machines contribute most effectively through organisation and standerdization.
+A high quality translation tool is not a license to hire low-quality translators.
 A quality translation will always require a talented translator (read more about why here).

 When you know what you can and cannot rely on tools to accomplish, you can keep quality high.
 Do your research to ensure that you are using the right tools for your team, clientele and projects.
-After all, the right tools used correctly generate time and cost savings that you can pass onto your clients.
-And that’s something that everyone can get excited about!
+After all, the right tools used correctly generate time and cost savings that you can share with your clients.
+Now that’s something that everyone can get excited about!